muftimuneeb/muftimuneeb/README.md

 - 👋 Hi, I’m Ebtihaj Abdullah
 - 👀 I’m interested in developing codes
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning ODOO / Flectra ERP and contributing to its community open source
-- 📫 You can reach me at ebti5098561@gmail.com
+- 📫 You can reach me at ebtihaj.abdullah@outlook.com

 <!---
 IbtiJinn/IbtiJinn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.